 A season of concerts during the year

 We promote historically informed performances offering the history and social context of the music performed on authentic instruments.
 Our audiences enjoy the intimate and sociable atmosphere and the opportunity to ask the performers questions.

-We offer the opportunity to experience music making in an early music context through song and dance activities with our ongoing programme of outreach in schools and day care centres.
+We offer the opportunity to experience music making in an early music context through song and dance activities in workshops and masterclasses; these are usually offered by the musicians ahead their concerts.

 Previous WEM events

 View the archive of Worcestershire Early Music events.

 Barbara trained as a teacher and worked for most of her career in Primary Education, eventually serving as a headteacher in Reading and then in Worcester, before taking early retirement.